 Since the program began, 176 colleges and universities have been honored with Retention Excellence Awards.
 As a result of this national exposure, these award-winning programs have served as models of retention excellence to stimulate the creativity and energy of hundreds of two-year and four-year institutions.

-For more information about the Lee Noel and Randi Levitz Retention Excellence Awards Program, please write to Retention Excellence Awards, Ruffalo Noel Levitz, 1025 Kirkwood Parkway SW, Cedar Rapids, Iowa 52404.
+For more information about the Lee Noel and Randi Levitz Retention Excellence Awards Program, please write to Retention Excellence Awards, Ruffalo Noel Levitz, 1025 Kirkwood Parkway SW, Cedar Rapids, Iowa 52404 or email ContactUs@RuffaloNL.com.